yueguoguo/yueguoguo.github.io/_posts/2023-12-13-domain-driven-development.md

 Given the complexity of the modern applications, usually, the requirements of the entire system have to be broken into several components.
-Consider a scenario where the business wants to implement a *transaction system that tracks the client's transactions on certain products that the company sells*.
+Consider a scenario where the business in a financial service organization wants to implement a *transaction system that tracks the client's transactions on certain products that the company sells*.
 The business is seeking for a service that can be leveraged to produce insights about the transactions such that the corresponding business plans can be determined.

-By following the conventional approach in DDD, a *data model* of the core *entities* in such system should be defined.
+By following the conventional approach in DDD, a *model* of the core *entities* in such system should be defined in the first place.
 In the modern software, this can be easily achieved by leverage the database technologies.
 On top of it, the business can then specify the *domain-specific logics* that retrieve the required information for the analysis.
-The following is an example of the "translation" that converts the business requirements for retrieving product-related information by using a pre-defined data model - without loss of generality, here the data model is assumed to the be simplest that describes the entities of *client*, *product*, and *transaction* in the business domain of interest.
+The following is an example of the "translation" that converts the business requirements for retrieving product-related information by using a pre-defined data model - without loss of generality, here the model is assumed to the be simplest that describes the entities of *client*, *product*, and *transaction* in the business domain of interest.

+With the predefined model, the business requirement can be translated to technical implementations.
+For example, assuming the existence of the attribute `purchase_amount` and `purchase_date` in the `transaction_table` of a database, the following statement specified by the business can be rearranged into an SQL query.

 **Business**: